Pac-12 Conference Baseball Player of the Year

 The Pac-12 Conference Player of the Year is a baseball award given to the Pac-12 Conference's most outstanding player.
 From 1978 to 1998, an award was given to the most outstanding player in both the North and South divisions, with both pitchers and position players eligible.
 After the 1999 season, the divisions were eliminated and the Pac-12 Conference Baseball Pitcher of the Year award was created to honor the most outstanding pitcher.

+The conference collapsed after the 2024 season, when 10 of its previous 12 full members, nine of which sponsored baseball, left for other conferences.
+Only Oregon State and Washington State remained; during the conference's two-season hiatus, Oregon State played as an independent and Washington State was a Mountain West Conference affiliate.
+The Pac-12 resumed full operation in July 2026 with the addition of seven new full members, four of which sponsor baseball, plus new baseball affiliate Dallas Baptist.